 Information relating to the health hazards of gases and aerosols typically emitted during volcanic activity are also available from the International Volcanic Health Hazard Network (IVHHN).
-See introduction to volcanic gases and guidelines based on international urban and industrial pollution studies.
+See Hawaii Interagency Vog Information Dashboard to learn more about volcanic gases and aerosols.

 Freshly fallen ash grains commonly have surface coatings of soluble components (salts) and/or moisture.
 These components can make ash mildly corrosive and potentially conductive.
 The soluble coatings are derived from the interactions in an eruption column between ash particles and volcanic-gas aerosols, which may be composed of sulphuric and hydrochloric acid droplets with absorbed halide salts.
 The amount of available aerosols varies greatly between eruptions of similar size and volume.